Riddler0/projects/projects/README.md

     3 - random_forest.py - manual implementation of a random forest algorithim
     4 - util.py - functions used in decision_tree.py
   Q3:
-    1 - hw4q3.ipynb - jupyter notebook using scikit learn to fit and manipulate several different models
+    1 - hw4q3.ipynb - jupyter notebook using scikit learn to fit and manipulate several different types of models